GoogleCloudPlatform/python-docs-samples/README.md

     cd logging/cloud-client/
     ```

 1. Create a virtualenv.
-Samples are compatible with Python 2.7 and 3.4+.
+Samples are compatible with Python 3.6+.

     ```
     virtualenv env